Home-Group-05-IA-Assignment/AI-Fellowship/README.md

 IA-Fellowship is an innovative application designed to accurately recognize emotions and stress levels embedded within textual data.
 By harnessing cutting-edge natural language processing (NLP) and machine learning techniques, it facilitates the identification and analysis of various human emotional states conveyed through text.
 ## Environment Setup

-The model was trained with this [GoogleColab](https://colab.research.google.com/drive/1JS5HWG9Pld47A9MGu0onvGb0SsHpfM1O?usp=sharing&authuser=1#scrollTo=KYkqxFLPSc-u), here is the model in [HuggingFace](https://huggingface.co/Valwolfor/distilbert_emotions_fellowship/)
+The first model (BERT), was trained in this [GoogleColab](https://colab.research.google.com/drive/1JS5HWG9Pld47A9MGu0onvGb0SsHpfM1O?usp=sharing&authuser=1#scrollTo=KYkqxFLPSc-u), and then was also uploaded to this [HuggingFace](https://huggingface.co/Valwolfor/distilbert_emotions_fellowship/)

+The second model (Logistic Regression) was also trained in a Jupyter Notebook called EmotionsModel.
+You can find its .pkl in the ./clean-data folder.

 To ensure a consistent and isolated development environment for this project, ia-venv (a Python virtual environment) is utilized.
 Follow these steps to set up your environment: